MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter.md

 ## Sort the filter pane

 Custom sort functionality is part of the new filter pane experience.
-Report creators can drag and drop filters to rearrange them in the order they desire.
+Report creators can drag and drop filters to rearrange them in any order.

 ![Rearrange filter sort order](media/power-bi-report-filter/power-bi-filter-sort.gif)